DotSnuk/100-days-of-code/log.md

 **Thoughts**: This one I look forward to learning, so I don't have to keep all my code in one single place.
 A side-note: Re-arranged my desk, added a second monitor, and rotated both of them to portrait mode so I know that when I sit infront of the computer, I'm supposed to be programming.
 This also helped since I can use the second monitor to have the pdf of the book I'm reading open and don't have to rely on my ipad (which has a smaller screen).

-Day 3: February 24, 2020
+### Day 3: February 24, 2020

-Today's Progress: Finished chapter on functions and modules.
+**Today's Progress**: Finished chapter on functions and modules.
 Learning now how to make simple webapps.

-Thoughts: Starting to see the point of learning a little day after day.
+**Thoughts**: Starting to see the point of learning a little day after day.
 Now I get to see some graphical stuff on my screen other than that in the IDE (although it´s very simple stuff, it's still progress).
 It's going to be a lot of fun to see how much I can do in a week, or better yet, month or longer :).

 ### Day #: Month Date, Year